 \section{Motivation and background}

-\IEEEPARstart{R}{ecently} ten nations across North America, Europe, Asia, and Oceania issued a joint statement endorsing \textit{secure, open} and \textit{resilient by design} as the common design principles for the research and development of the sixth generation (6G) and beyond 6G wireless communication systems\footnote{\href{https://tinyurl.com/mr2sswnb}{Joint Statement Endorsing Principles for 6G: Secure, Open, and Resilient by Design}}. {Secure} and open 6G technologies and architectures are respectively required to enable the network to fail safely and recover quickly in case of potential cybersecurity threats, while an open 6G architecture enables developing interoperable global 6G standards, interfaces, \& specifications through universally agreed processes that supports interoperability.
-On the other hand, {resiliency} -- which is the focus of this article, is related to a system's ability to withstand a disturbance and rebound into its normal state afterwards.
+\IEEEPARstart{R}{ecently} a joint statement was issued endorsing \textit{secure, open} and \textit{resilient by design} as the common design principles for the research and development of the sixth generation (6G) and beyond 6G wireless communication systems\footnote{\href{https://tinyurl.com/mr2sswnb}{Joint Statement Endorsing Principles for 6G: Secure, Open, and Resilient by Design}}. {Secure} 6G technologies are required to enable networks to fail safely and recover quickly in case of potential cybersecurity threats, while an open 6G architecture enables developing interoperable global 6G standards, interfaces, \& specifications through universally agreed processes.
+On the other hand, {resilience}, which is the focus of this article, is related to a system's ability to withstand a disturbance and rebound into its normal state afterwards.
 The ITU has formally defined it as \textit{the ability of a network or a system to continue operating correctly during and after a natural or man-made disturbance}~\cite{ITU_IMT2030}.

-The term {resiliency} originates from the Latin word \textit{resiliere} -- meaning \textit{to rebound or spring back}, and is used across different academic disciplines.
-In the engineering domain, resiliency is most notably used in system engineering, where it is referred to as {the intrinsic ability of a system to adjust its functionality in the presence of disturbances and unpredicted changes}~\cite{Hosseini16_resiliencyReview}.
-Any given network or system is subject to disruptions, be it planned or unplanned.
-An example of the former is outages due to scheduled maintenance, while most of the latter instances are single link failures due to various factors such as random fading or interference and unintentional disruptions by third-parties.
-However, a significant portion of the unplanned failures are induced by internal and/or external factors such as network glitches, disasters and cyber-security attacks~\cite{RH20_resilientGuide}.
-Such disruptions may incur a hefty cost in terms of network downtime, lost revenues and privacy \& security breach, especially since they are often broader in scope and more dynamic in nature than random failures.
+The term {resilience} originates from the Latin word \textit{resiliere} -- meaning \textit{to rebound or spring back} -- and is used across different academic disciplines.
+In the engineering domain, it is generally referred to as {a system's intrinsic ability to adjust its functionality in the presence of disturbances and unpredicted changes}~\cite{Hosseini16_resiliencyReview}.
+Any given network or system is subject to planned or unplanned disruptions.
+Most unplanned failures are induced by internal and/or external factors such as network glitches, disasters, and cyber-security attacks~\cite{RH20_resilientGuide}.
+Such disruptions may incur a hefty cost in terms of network downtime, lost revenues and privacy \& security breaches, especially since they are often broader in scope and more dynamic in nature than random failures.